bridger-thompson/choreChamps/README.md

 ## Nov 18th:

 - [ x ] Kids can mark a chore as complete and incomplete
-- [ ] Kids can leave a note on a chore
+- [ x ] Kids can leave a note on a chore
 - [ x ] Completing a chore gives the child points
 - [ x ] Completing all chores for that day gives bonus points
 - [ x ] Kids can cycle through future and past days